-This creamy Risotto is made with fresh Zucchini, herbs, cream and freshly grated Parmesan Cheese.
-The perfect Italian Main Dish.
+This creamy Risotto is made with fresh Zucchini, herbs, cream, and freshly grated Parmesan Cheese.
+The perfect Italian Main Dish and a wonderful way to use summer fresh zucchini.

 Creamy Italian Zucchini Risotto